 Since 2006 the NYC Department of Youth and Community Development (DYCD) has partnered with CUNY through a variety of initiatives to build the capacity of youth-serving agencies by investing in the higher education of their staff.
 The DYCD Scholars program fosters a community of practice by bringing together and supporting a cohort of CUNY students who are also leaders in the youth field.
-Nine new DYCD Scholars were selected in spring 2013, six were accepted in fall 2013, and six more will represent CUNY and DYCD for spring 2014.
+Nine new DYCD Scholars were selected in spring 2013, six were accepted in fall 2013, and six more represent CUNY and DYCD for spring 2014.

 Graduate Coursework in Youth Studies

 Through a special funding opportunity for spring 2013 semester from the Office of the University Dean for Health and Human Services, CUNY's School of Professional Studies is offering a full tuition and fees scholarship to eligible youth workers in New York City who are accepted to take two graduate courses (6 credits).
 A cohort of 14 scholarship students began coursework in January 2013.

 Youth Studies Coursework at CUNY

 Prospective students who are interested in entering a program in Youth Studies at CUNY can explore coursework at various levels across the University.
 Examples include: